rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 A log file and its rotation behavior is defined by listing the log file (or files) followed by curly brackets.
-Most application configuration files will contain just one of these blocks, but it&rsquo;s possible to put more than one in a file, or to add log file blocks to the main logrotate.conf file.
+Most application configuration files will contain just one of these blocks, but it's possible to put more than one in a file, or to add log file blocks to the main logrotate.conf file.